How to Apply

 To be considered for admission, applicants must have:

 - Received a bachelor's degree or its equivalent from an accredited university prior to the quarter for which the applicant seeks admission

 - At least a B average in undergraduate coursework

 Additionally, each department has its own criteria for admission.
 Please visit Departments and Programs for requirements.

 Satisfaction of minimal standards does not, however, guarantee admission.
 Since the number of qualified applicants far exceeds the number of places available, many well-qualified applicants cannot be accommodated.

 Types of Applications

-For specific information about eligibility and application requirements, see International Applicants - Required Academic Preparation.
+For specific information about eligibility and application requirements, see our International Applicants - How to Apply page.